 Overdue Payments – Let us start paying up

-Today, #Earthday is being celebrated around the world to support environmental protection; to think, plan, and act to fix our home.
+Today, many of us around the world are trying to support environmental protection; to think, plan, and act to fix our home.
 Our home came to us free with air, water, food, plants, animals, soil, minerals, and sunlight.
 How well have we managed it?
 How are we leaving it behind for future generations?
 Slightly better than we found it?
 The same as we found it?
 Worse than how we found it?
 Time to think and act.

 To redesign the world, we need to redefine these relationships in the following main aspects along with various support subsystems.